aimazin/Udacity-Project-Writing-a-Data-Science-Blog-Post/README.md

 ## Licence

-I authrize any none malicous use of this code.
+I authrize any none malicious use of this code.